Shearless bifurcations in particle transport for reversed shear tokamaks

 The last scenario of shearless bifurcation presented in this paper is shown in Figure \ref{fig:poincare.bifurcation3}.
 For $q_a=3.365$ we see, in the Poincaré section, three shearless curves, marked in blue, red, and green [Fig. \ref{fig:poincare.bifurcation3}(a)].
 The rotation number profile corresponding to this case [Fig. \ref{fig:poincare.bifurcation3}(c)] has three extrema: one maximum, corresponding to the red shearless curve, and two minima, corresponding to the green and blue curves.
 As the control parameter increases slightly, the red and blue shearless curves collide at a critical value of $q_a$.
 After the collision, these shearless curves mutually annihilate, leaving only the green shearless curve [Fig. \ref{fig:poincare.bifurcation3}(b)], as confirmed by the rotation number profile for this value of $q_a$ [Fig. \ref{fig:poincare.bifurcation3}(d)], which exhibits only the minimum corresponding to the green shearless curve.
-This is also a shearless bifurcation similar to the collision type already described, but with a different feature: after the disappearance of the two shearless curve there is no chaotic orbit, only quasiperiodic (invariant curves) orbits instead.
-A periodic orbit, with a chain of islands, has also arisen in its vicinity.